Christopher Nolan: A Career In Cinema

 Christopher Edward Nolan was born on July 30, 1970, in Westminster, London, to parents Brendan and Christina Nolan.
 His father worked as a creative director, while his mother, originally from the state of Illinois, was a flight attendant and teacher.

-Nolan’s fascination with film was sparked by classics like 2001: A Space Odyssey (1968) and Star Wars (1977).
+Nolan’s fascination with film was sparked by classics like "2001: A Space Odyssey "(1968) and "Star Wars" (1977).
 He quickly realized that rather than simply watching films, he wanted to create.

-At the ripe age of 7 years, Nolan created his first film using his fathers Super 8 camera.
-With help from his brother, Nolan built sets out of toys and household items, and thanks to his uncle who was employed at NASA, he was able to use actual launch footage in the film.
+At the age of 7 years, Nolan created his first film using his fathers Super 8 camera.
+With help from his brother, Nolan built sets out of toys and household items, and thanks to his uncle who was employed at NASA, he was able to use actual launch footage in the movie.

 Later, Nolan studied English Literature at University College London (UCL), following his father’s advice that the subject would give him “a different take on things.”